sgodfrey66/SAT_ACT_participation/README.md

 - programmatically interacting with files and directories
 - visualizations
 - EDA
+- working with Jupyter notebooks for development and reporting

 You might wonder if you're ready to start doing data science.
 While you still have **tons** to learn, there are many aspects of the data science process that you're ready to tackle.
 Project 1 aims to allow you to practice and demonstrate these skills.